programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 Kh
 ```
-The email transcript consists of a header with several metadata categories (e.g., Date, From, To) and a text area for the body of the email message.
+The email transcript consists of a header with several metadata categories (e.g., Date, From, To) and a text area for the body of the e-mail message.
 Note that while the transcript specifies a file attachment and provides an X-FileName value of “kwatson (Non-Privileged).pst”, the dataset omits all attachments and only includes the raw text.

-The Enron dataset organizes email transcipts into a series of folders.
-First, every email address is given its own folder with the username as its name.
-The user’s folder contains, in turn, a set of folders that correspond to email account subfolders (such as inbox, sent, etc.) Each subfolder contains a collection of emails as individual text files (but, curiously, each file lacks a full file extension and is simply titled “1.”, “322.”, etc.). collected by investigators.
-A number of these emails were redacted between 2001 and 2004 for containing social security numbers or other sensitive information, so only a smaller portion of emails remain.
-These raw email files are the primary unit of data in our analysis.
+The Enron dataset organizes e-mail transcipts into a series of folders.
+Every e-mail user is represented as a folder, which is named the individual's username (such as "lavorato-j").
+Each of these username folders contains a set of subfolders that corresponds to the folders in the original e-mail account (such as "inbox", "sent", "personal", etc.).
+The e-mails themselves exist within these subfolders.
+Each e-mail is stored in a single plain text file – but, curiously, these files are named without a file extension like ".txt".
+Instead, each is simply a number in sequence followed by a dot, such as "1.", "322.", "42.", etc.

+While the amount of e-mails for each user is typically very large, these e-mails actually represented only a smaller subset of the original e-mail disclosure from 2003.
+The initial e-mails contained a large amount of very sensitive information, such as phone numbers, Social Security numbers, and other very personal data.
+Investigators ended up recalling and redacting much of this data; the 2011 version released by Stanford University researchers represents the most ethical disclosure of this data following signficant modifications in 2004, 2009, and 2011.
+The pricincipal administrator of the dataset, William Cohen, describes the terms of use:

+> I am distributing this dataset as a resource for researchers who are interested in improving current email tools, or understanding how email is currently used.
+This data is valuable; to my knowledge it is the only substantial collection of "real" email that is public.
+The reason other datasets are not public is because of privacy concerns.
+In using this dataset, please be sensitive to the privacy of the people involved (and remember that many of these people were certainly not involved in any of the actions which precipitated the investigation.)
+(Cohen, 2015)

+Please keep the spirit of Cohen's terms of use in mind when following this lesson and pursuing any further investigations on your own.

 ## Structuring the Email Corpus, Part 1: Iterating Through the Filesystem